-Some students are struggling with Back to School.
-One thing we can all agree on is the Pandemic has taken a toll on our children.
+Some students are struggling with the continued never ending Pandemic.
+One thing we can all agree on is this has taken a toll on our children.
 A report published by the CDC on March 1 , 2021 reported that mental health visits for children age 5-11 and 12-17 years increased by 24%

 According to HealthyChildren.org an estimated 40,000 children in the United States have lost a parent to COVID-19 Many families have also lost financial stability during the pandemic.
 At the same time, children have had vital supports including school, health care services, and other community supports interrupted by the pandemic.

 CIT is a provider of the Family Tree Program which provides qualifying Dallas Co. families with students 17 and under 6 Free Counseling Sessions.
 There are some restrictions so talk to our office.
 This is a State of Texas funded program.

 In addition, CIT has COVID counseling funds for low income Garland residents who have been negatively impacted.
 Stress, anxiety, loss of job or loved one.
 Qualifying individuals or families can get counseling for a small co pay of $0 – $15 per session.
 Individual/Families must qualify so call for details.